abhrapal/shortmaker/README.md

     This command starts the application.
 The command is slightly different depending on your operating system.

     ##### **For macOS and Linux:**
-    This command maps your local `data` and `output` folders to the folders inside the container.
     ```bash
     docker run -d -p 5000:5000 -v "$(pwd)/data:/app/data" -v "$(pwd)/output:/app/output" shortmaker-app
     ```

     ##### **For Windows (Command Prompt / PowerShell):**
-    Windows uses a different variable (`%cd%`) to refer to the current directory.
     ```powershell
     docker run -d -p 5000:5000 -v "%cd%\data:/app/data" -v "%cd%\output:/app/output" shortmaker-app
     ```